 County lines is a type of criminal exploitation where gangs send a young person away from their local area to sell drugs.
-Gangs coordinate activity through a dedicated phone line known as a ‘county line’.
+Gangs coordinate activity through dedicated mobile phones (burner phones) that they give to young people.

 Spotting early warning signs can help protect your child.